Want to develop the best workflow for building websites?

 - Drag Inner section widget and choose two columns

-- Add an image to the left column and add text widget to the right column
+- Add an image to the left column and add a text widget to the right column

 - Choose an image from your computer and upload it to the Image widget